This post may contain affiliate links, please see my disclosure policy for details.

 Once processed, powdered garlic has only negligible amounts of thiosuplhate in it, so I feel very comfortable adding garlic powder to our chickens' daily feed or adding fresh garlic cloves to our chickens' water in the amount recommended by the experts.)

-This should go without saying, but no chocolate, no coffee grounds, and no tea bags for chickens.
+This should go without saying, but please don't feed chocolate, no coffee grounds, or tea bags to your chickens.

 Chickens Shouldn't Have Alcohol.